Celebrating CYGNA: Supporting women in academia

 CYGNA growing in size and stature

-Membership of the CYGNA mailing list has continued to grow and at present consists of nearly 150 members.
+Membership of the CYGNA mailing list has continued to grow and at present consists of nearly 300 members from more than 30 countries and 100 different universities.
 In the early years, its founding members did most of the organization and we generally met at the universities that they were affiliated with: ESCP London, Middlesex University, and Kings College London/Royal Holloway University of London.
-However, since the 3rd year of CYGNA, we decentralized the organization of meetings.
-This meant that the organizing load could be shared and that we could expand our meeting locations.
-So far we have met at Birkbeck University of London, Cass Business School, ESCP London, Imperial College London, King’s College London, London School of Economics, Middlesex University, and Royal Holloway, University of London.

 How CYGNA is helping its members?